cneira/jail-task-driver/README.md

 Installation
 ------------

-Installation is pretty simple, install(and compile) the jail-task-driver binary and put it in [plugin_dir](https://www.nomadproject.io/docs/configuration/index.html#plugin_dir) and then add a `plugin "jail-task-driver" {}` line in your nomad config file.
+Install(and compile) the jail-task-driver binary and put it in [plugin_dir](https://www.nomadproject.io/docs/configuration/index.html#plugin_dir) and then add a `plugin "jail-task-driver" {}` line in your nomad config file.

 ```shell
 go get github.com/cneira/jail-task-driver